Sailor Saturn: Special powers and items

 When first awakened during the Mugen Academy incident, a result of Sailor Moon's apparent demise, Saturn's first act was deeming Earth beyond salvation while fatally weakening Master Pharaoh 90 with her "Death Reborn Revolution."
 The kanji used with this maneuver translate to "Death World Revolution" (死世界変革), with the intended pronunciation given in furigana.
+(Note: The visual effect of the attack looks like thousands of ribbons, making the name of the attack a pun on "Reborn" and "Ribbon", which sound very similar in Japanese.)
 But when Sailor Moon remerges alive and unharmed, Saturn renounces her intent of destroying Earth and deliberately allows herself to be sealed away in Master Pharaoh 90's dimension while he is escaping.
 In the original anime's third season, Saturn will die from using the attack, only to be saved by Super Sailor Moon at the last moment as she obliterated Pharaoh 90 from existence with incredibly powerful bursts of purple destructive energy.

-When Sailor Saturn returns near the end of the fourth story arc (which actually overflows into the beginning of the fifth season), a couple more attacks are introduced.
+When Sailor Saturn returns near the end of the fourth story arc, a couple more attacks are introduced.
 She defends herself and her allies with Silence Wall (不動城壁), a dome of dark energy that deflects attacks, and attacks with Silence Glaive Surprise (沈黙鎌奇襲).
-In the anime this attack is used against Nehellenia; seeing no other way to defeat her, Saturn intends to bring down her Glaive and destroy everything and everyone, but before she manages to strike the ground Sailor Chibi Moon throws herself at Saturn to stop her from completing the action and sacrificing her life, nevertheless, the Glaive releases massively destructive power that destroys most of Queen Nehellenia's palace.
+(Note: In the manga and Cosmos, this attack is upgraded to Galactica Glaive Surprise when she is controlled by Sailor Galaxia.)
+In the anime, she attempts to use this attack against Nehelenia; seeing no other way to defeat her, Saturn intends to bring down her Glaive and destroy everything and everyone, but before she manages to strike the ground Sailor Chibi Moon throws herself at Saturn to stop her from completing the action and sacrificing her life, nevertheless, the Glaive releases massively destructive power that destroys most of Queen Nehelenia's palace.

 In the manga and Crystal series, the Death Busters use a power source called the Taioron Crystal which is the life source of their home world.
 One fragment somehow ended up in the possession of Hotaru's late mother, Keiko Tomoe, with Professor Tomoe giving the item to Hotaru in order to ease her seizures while nourishing Mistress 9 until the Daimon stole Chibiusa's Legendary Silver Crystal of the thirtieth century.
 The Saturn Crystal is her Sailor Crystal and the source of all her power, which becomes especially important in the fourth and fifth sagas.

+By holding hands with the other Sailor Guardians in a circle, she can use Sailor Teleport.
+When she is controlled by Galaxia in the manga and Crystal, she teams up with Sailor Pluto to perform Galactica Cannon, before teaming up with the other corrupted Guardians to perform Galactica Planet Attack.